AFKoji/AU_microbio_16S_protocol/Final_16S_protocol.md

     count.seqs(name=basename.trim.contigs.good.names,group=basename.contigs.good.groups)
     ```

 7. Align the sequences to a version of the silva database trimmed according to the primers you used for your sequencing.
 You can use the [accompanying database preparation protocol](https://github.com/ianpgm/AU_microbio_16S_protocol/blob/master/mothur_db_protocol_V1.md) to make your database.
+Replace `reference=/path/to/database/silva.nr_v123.pcr.align` in the following command with the path to your own database.

     ```
     align.seqs(fasta=basename.trim.contigs.good.unique.fasta, reference=/path/to/database/silva.nr_v123.pcr.align)